bcgov/pipeline-templates/tekton/README.md

 4. **apply**: Runs `kubectl apply -k overlays/${ENV}` to install/update Tekton and deploy Tekton CRDs.
 5. **cleanup**: Cleans up Completed pipeline runs and deletes all creds.

-The `./tekton.sh --apply` argument sources the `.env` file at the root of the repository.
+The `./tekton.sh` script sources the `.env` file at the root of the repository.
 Variables referenced by path are added as files to Kubernetes secrets.

 ### Layout